Symfony tutorial for beginners

 and flush

 methods.
-Persist tells to ObjectManager
+Persist tells ObjectManager

 And flush